Liuuuuuuuuuuuuuuuuuu/BDS-SDRSIM/README.md

 integers; using 8‑bit interpretation will yield
 Q samples that look like zeros.
-When `--byte` is used, the sample rate is fixed to **25 MHz** and the output file `beidou_b1i_u8.bin` stores the samples in signed 8‑bit format only.
+When `--byte` is used, the sample rate is fixed to **25 MHz** and the output file `beidou_b1i_u8.bin` stores only the I samples in signed 8‑bit format.
+Only the real component is retained; Q is not saved.

 The signal is at baseband (zero‑IF), so tune the
 SDR’s RF centre frequency to the desired transmit frequency – for B1I